UCL-BLIC/NGI-ExoSeq/docs/README.md

-# NGI-ExoSeq Documentation
+# NGI-exoseq Documentation

-The NGI-ExoSeq documentation is split into a few different files:
+The UCL-BLIC/NGI_exoseq documentation is split into a few different files:

 * [`installation.md`](installation.md)
   * Pipeline installation and configuration instructions